elementumjs/template/README.md

 #### Rendering into a container

-To render the template into a container Node, the data to fill the template is passed as attribute to the template generator function.
+To render the template into a container `HTMLElement`, the data to fill the template is passed as an attribute to the template generator function.
 The result of that function will be parsed by `render` function to check if the template is already rendered and update it or is not rendered yet and inject it.

 ```javascript
     // import { html, render } from "https://cdn.jsdelivr.net/gh/elementumjs/template/dist/template.esm.js";